builders-blueprint-series/from-coder-to-engineer/front/book-tenants.md

 ## Coding Horror Stories

-"I've had great success without unit testing". - Chapter 6, Tests "We'll catch it in code review". - Chapter 2, Compiler Frameworks for the sake of frameworks
+"I've had great success without unit testing". - Chapter 6, Tests

+"We'll catch it in code review". - Chapter 2, Compiler

+Frameworks for the sake of frameworks.

-Writing something that already exists (ORM, motorola's stupid queue polling shit) People love to over-engineer almost everything ElasticSearch library that was beyond comprehendible, that just copy the same search, "I wrote this for job security" Three Different DI libraries in the same solution - Chapter 9, Repetition "Bloated Repository" - Chapter 10, Responsibility "Have to add more RAM because the server keeps crashing" - Guy at bar Brian's GroovyScript story
+Writing something that already exists (ORM, motorola's stupid queue polling shit)

+People love to over-engineer almost everything.

+ElasticSearch library that was beyond comprehendible, that just copy the same search, "I wrote this for job security"

+Three Different DI libraries in the same solution - Chapter 9, Repetition

+"Bloated Repository" - Chapter 10, Responsibility

+"Have to add more RAM because the server keeps crashing" - Guy at bar

+Brian's GroovyScript story

 ## Lesson Learned Stories

-XML Creation requiring Approvals testing - Chapter 6, Testing Factories probably don't need an interface - Chapter 8, Coupling Understanding polymorphism was the key for understanding design patterns - Chapter 5, Patters Copy and Pasting code is a dead-give away for possible change - Chapter 9, Repetition Seeing patterns everywhere, you can overuse them.
+XML Creation requiring Approvals testing - Chapter 6, Testing

+Factories probably don't need an interface - Chapter 8, Coupling

+Understanding polymorphism was the key for understanding design patterns - Chapter 5, Patters

+Copy and Pasting code is a dead-give away for possible change - Chapter 9, Repetition

+Seeing patterns everywhere, you can overuse them.

 Making tradeoffs is normal, nothing is perfect.
+Software is pretty gray.

+Software is commercial art.
+It has to perform its function, and look nice in the process.
+No one will live in a building that is ugly, or structurally unstable.

+It may take two, three, or four iterations until you are finally happy with something.
+Don't be happy because "it works" (React search page)

+Your customers will break things very quickly.
+Be flexible and open to change.
+Don't make assumptions because you believe something is ideal.
+(Fidel's POS refresh)

+People dislike change.
+When presenting an idea to your team, go into the meeting aware that some may not reject it because they feel uncomfortable even if the idea is objectionably good.

+Don't take things personally.
+Own up to your mistakes.
+Use failures as lessons.

 ## Career Advice